DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/ui-elements/dialogs-and-wizards/dashboard-data-source-wizard/specify-data-source-settings-database.md

 ![сhoose-a-data-connection](../../../../../images/dashboard-data-source-wizard-сhoose-a-data-connection.png)

 ## Choose Queries
 The next page allows you to create/edit a query or select a stored procedure.
-The image below displays a generated query displayed in the **SQL string** editor.
+The image below shows a generated query displayed in the **SQL string** editor.

  ![create-a-query](../../../../../images/dashboard-data-source-wizard-create-a-query.png)